ViktorC/C-ATTL3/README.md

   * [BatchNormLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_batch_norm_layer.html)
   * [DropoutLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_dropout_layer.html)

 Most layers can handle data of rank 1 to 3 with the exception of convolutional and pooling layers which only accept rank 3 data.
-The actual input and output of the layers is of a rank one greater than the nominal rank of the layers to allow for batch learning.
-Besides the input dimensions, the one parameter required by all, each layer uses multiple hyper-parameters (e.g. max-norm constraint, dilation, receptor field size, etc.).
-These parameters can be fine-tuned to optimize the behaviour of the networks.
+The actual rank of the input and output of the layers is one greater than the nominal rank of the layers to allow for batch learning.
+In the case of a layer with a nominal rank of 3, the input tensor is expected to be a rank-4 tensor with its ranks representing the sample number, height, width, and depth/channel (N,H,W,C) respectively.
+The nominal dimensionalities of the accepted input tensors of the different layers are specified using instances of the [Dimensions](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_dimensions.html) class which relies on expression templates and compile time polymorphism to enable the fast and easy computation of the input dimensions of intermediary layers in complex neural networks.
+Besides the input dimensions, the one parameter required by all, most layers rely on multiple other hyper-parameters as well (e.g. max-norm constraint, dilation, receptor field size, etc.).
+These parameters may need to be fine-tuned manually or via random search (or in some other way) to optimize the behaviour of the networks.

 #### WeightInitialization
 The kernel layers (fully-connected and convolutional) also require weight initialization.
 The out-of-the-box weight initialization algorithms include: